|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 Date of Approval

 This policy establishes general guidelines and procedures by which to assure economy and efficiency in the identification, retention, retrieval, preservation, and destruction of university records in compliance with state and federal regulations.

-According to Section 149.33 (B) of the Revised Code, the boards of trustees of state-supported institutions of higher education shall have full responsibility for establishing and administering records programs for their respective institutions.
+According to division (B) of section 149.33 of the Revised Code, the boards of trustees of state-supported institutions of higher education shall have full responsibility for establishing and administering records programs for their respective institutions.
 The boards shall apply efficient and economical management methods to the creation, utilization, maintenance, retention, preservation, and disposition of the records of their respective institutions.